 Message transmission has been temporarily delayed.

 Frequently Asked Questions (F.A.Q)

-What is SMTP/ESMTP?
-The Internet Protocol used to technically send out emails and communicate with servers that send and receive email.
+The Internet Protocol (IP) used to send out emails and communicate with servers that send and receive email.

 What is an Internet Service Provider (ISP) and Mailbox Provider (MBP)?